landfoci/testblog.github.io/.github/ISSUE_TEMPLATE/discussion.md

 ---
-name: Discussion topic
+name: Start a discussion
 about: If you have something you want to discuss with others, try this.
-title: Topic for discussion
+title: I want to discuss...
 labels: discussion
 assignees:
 ---

-# The topic

-# Details